 I also want to show my girls the beauty of returning to a healthy, calming silence.
 So many people are afraid of silence; it unnerves them.
 Instead, they fill their days with distraction and fun until they tire themselves out and go right to bed.
 There’s nothing wrong with having full days, but when it’s to avoid yourself, then there is an issue.

-Finding joy and peace in silence shows that you are comfortable in your own presence and with your own thoughts, with your very existence.
+Finding joy and peace in silence shows that you are comfortable in your own presence and with your own thoughts — with your very existence.
 It’s important to be able to enjoy your own company.
-And if my daughters turn out to be as introverted as their parents, they will need that quiet alone time to recharge, refocus, and rebalance.
+If my daughters turn out to be as introverted as their parents, they will need that quiet alone time to recharge and rebalance.

-But most of all, I want my girls to be comfortable in their own skins because I never was until years after graduating from college.
+Most of all, I want my girls to be comfortable in their own skin because I never was until years after graduating from college.
 I want them to embrace and love all sides of themselves.
 The most beautiful person you can be is your unique, confident self.
 And with that in mind, I wish my daughters a lifetime of beauty and pure existence.